Ports of Call

 Colombia Travel Guide

 After decades of unrest, Colombia has emerged as the darling of South American destinations.
-Improved security conditions have opened the country to the world's travellers, who can look forward to cloud-forested mountains, pristine Caribbean beaches, gorgeous colonial architecture, and mysterious archaeological ruins when they visit.
+Travellers can look forward to cloud-forested mountains, pristine Caribbean beaches, gorgeous colonial architecture, and mysterious archaeological ruins.
 Nature lovers can discover a huge range of ecosystems, from the Amazon rainforest near Leticia to the tropical islands of San Andres and Providencia, and the snow-capped peaks of the Sierra Nevada de Santa Marta.
 Culture seekers can indulge themselves in vibrant cities too, where salsa dancing and delicious foods are the order of the day.